Student Government and Participation

-On these pages you will find information concerning the Board of Examiners and the different representative advisory bodies: Degree Programme Committee and the University Council.
-The Faculty Council has got information in Dutch only.
-Several forms of the evaluation of education are also discussed.
+On these pages you will find information concerning different representative advisory bodies: the Degree Programme Committee and the University Council.
+Furthermore you can find information about the evaluation questionnaires U.S.E. employs to improve our programmes.

 The Student Interest Body (StIB) is the committee for students representatives from U.S.E.
 The goal of StIB is to represent all the students of the Utrecht University School of Economics and to make student representation more united, transparent and cohesive.
 It aims to provide ground for student representatives to discuss matters at hand, pick up joint projects and handle complaints more intensive.

 - 3 students from the Bachelor OC

 - 1 student from the BUS and GBU Board

 StIB gathers every two or three weeks to discuss the latest education related issues.
 Feedback is crucial, so we want to encourage every student to come to StIB with feedback.
 So if you have a complaint, a remark, a compliment or a question, do not hesitate to contact us.
 Also look out for the StIB Awareness Days, where members will hand out free ‘Poffertjes’, waffles or ice-creams whilst you can talk to members individually.

 For more information about StIB, for feedback or to become active as a student representative or any other matter, send an e-mail to firstname.lastname@example.org, visit the StIB page at the ECU’92 website or walk into the ECU’92 room.